How much does a podcast clipping service cost?

 What changes the price

-A few things move the number up or down.
-Knowing them lets you compare quotes properly instead of just chasing the cheapest.
+A few things move the number.
+Knowing them lets you compare quotes properly instead of chasing the lowest figure.

 • Volume: more clips per month lowers the cost per clip